Do cohabitees have the same rights as married couples?

 How can I protect myself as a cohabitee?

-We can help you by drafting a cohabitation agreement which can set out your intentions with regard to property, cash and belongings if you split up, as well as the arrangements for your children.
-A cohabitation agreement can be enforced by the courts as long as certain criteria are met, such as both parties having obtained independent legal advice.
+We can help you by drafting a legally binding co-habitation agreement which can set out your intentions with regard to property, cash and belongings if you split up, as well as the arrangements for your children.

 Please click here to read more about cohabitation agreements.